Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 - Resource constraints and siloed security tools make it hard to get a unified security view.

 ASPM is a continuous process for discovering, prioritizing, and fixing risks across the software development lifecycle.
-ASPM aims to unify security findings throughout the SDLC.
+ASPM aims to unify security findings throughout the SDLC by integrating with various security tools and aggregating their outputs.
 It provides code-to-cloud context, which allows for accurate prioritization.
+For instance, ASPM can correlate a vulnerability found in a specific code commit with its deployment in a particular cloud environment, helping teams understand the true impact.
 Ultimately, ASPM aligns security efforts with business goals.
 As Wiz.io notes, ASPM helps teams with more accurate prioritization and faster remediation.

 Key Components and Functionalities of an ASPM Solution